Into the Unknown: The Rawlins Rodeo Murders

 Some of the content in this post may disturb or upset sensitive readers.
 I do not post graphic pictures, but websites found by following links in this post may.
 Reader discretion is advised.

-THE HISTORY: Rawlins, Wyoming is the county seat of Carbon County, and is a city that housed around 9,200 people as of 2010.
+THE HISTORY: Rawlins, Wyoming is the seat of Carbon County, and is a city that housed around 9,200 people as of 2010.
 Wyoming in a lot of ways is still a wild place, sparsely populated with just over half a million people as of the publishing of this post, and rugged as it was when the first white man set foot in it.
 Rodeos are still a popular pastime in the summer, and Rawlins is no exception to that rule.
 Every summer to this day, Rawlins hosts several different rodeo and outdoor events.

 Once home to the Wyoming Frontier Prison, Rawlins is now home to a Level IV-Level V maximum-security penitentiary.
-Capital punishment is legal in Wyoming, but has no prisoner has been executed since 1992, when the state executed killer Mark Hopkinson.
-He was the first execution the state had ordered since the 1960s.
+Capital punishment is legal in Wyoming, but no prisoner has been executed since 1992, when the state executed killer Mark Hopkinson.
+His was the first execution the state had ordered since the 1960s.

 Crime rates in Wyoming tend to be below the national median, both for violent and property crimes, and this leads people to feel safe when they're here.
 But Wyoming is a state that, as I mentioned, is sparsely populated, and there are still a lot of wide open spaces and uninhabited miles in the state where it would be all too easy for a person to vanish without a trace.

-THE MISSING: Four young women and girls went missing from Rawlins in 1974, beginning on the 4th of July weekend.
+THE MISSING: Four young women and girls went missing from Rawlins in 1974, beginning on 4th of July weekend.

-Christy Gross - Gross was 19 years old, and was similar in looks to Carlene.
+Christine Ann "Christy" Gross - Gross was 19 years old, and was similar in looks to Carlene.
 Both girls wore their dark hair parted in the middle and had brown eyes.
 Christy, in photos at least, looks a bit darker-complected than Carlene.
 I don't have a physical description of her as far as height and weight go, and details about her are almost nonexistent online.

 Deborah Meyer - Meyer was 14 when she disappeared from Rawlins on August 4th.
 She was visiting a family member at an apartment building.
 She was planning on walking to a local movie theater, but it's unknown if she made it there.
 She never made it back home and was never seen again.
 She was 5'4" tall and weighed about 115 pounds, making her similar in size to at least Carlene.
 She had brown hair and eyes as well.
 She has a small circular growth on her left ear, and wore a full set of dentures when she disappeared.